esotalk/esoTalk/README.md

 ### Troubleshooting

-If you are having problems installing esoTalk, search for help on the [support forum](http://esotalk.org/forum).
+If you are having problems installing esoTalk, view the [Troubleshooting](http://esotalk.org/docs/debug) documentation.